riscv/sail-riscv/README.md

 [Sail](https://www.cl.cam.ac.uk/~pes20/sail/).
 It used to be contained in the [Sail repository](https://github.com/rems-project/sail).

-It currently implements enough of RV64IMAC to boot a conventional OS with a terminal output device.
-Work on a 32-bit model is ongoing.
+It currently implements enough of RV32IMAC and RV64IMAC to boot a conventional OS with a terminal output device.
 The model specifies assembly language formats of the instructions, the corresponding encoders and decoders, and the instruction semantics.

 Directory Structure
 -------------------